The-Taggart-Institute/wireguard-3-ways/docs/recipe-0.md

 Now for those `Peer` entries.
 For each host, we need to create two `[Peer]` entries.
 Peer 1 needs 2 and 3; Peer 2 needs 1 and 3; and Peer 3 needs 1 and 2.

 For each of these, we'll need the IP address in the non-Wireguard network for our `Endpoint` field.
 Use `ip address show` (or `ip a s` for short) to get those addresses.

+The `AllowedIPs` for each Peer will be the `/32` CIDR representation of their respective Wireguard IP addresses.

 Finally, add the proper public key from each respective configuration to the appropriate `Peer` entry for all the configuration files.
 Save all these files and quit back to the containers' terminal prompts.